grafana/grafana/docs/sources/administration/provisioning/index.md

 {{% /admonition %}}

 {{< admonition type="note" >}}
-This feature doesn't currently allow you to create nested folder structures where you have folders within folders.
+This feature doesn't currently allow you to create nested folder structures, that is, where you have folders within folders.
 {{< /admonition >}}

 ## Alerting